mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 always pre-sighted on critical points.

-Airburst-fragmentation rounds are commonly used for anti-personnel work, but a parachute-retarded anti- armor shell is a common backup.
+Airburst-fragmentation rounds are commonly used for anti-personnel work, but a parachute-retarded anti-armor shell is a common backup.
 This seeks a suitable target as it falls, launching a penetrator submunition at enemy ground vehicles.
 It is not particularly effective against grav vehicles even when they are flying very